-Before Robinhood, anyone who wanted to invest in stocks, ETFs or options would be charged between $5 to $10 a trade.
+Before Robinhood, anyone who wanted to invest in stocks would be charged between $5 to $10 a trade.
 They also needed to invest a minimum of $500 to open an account.

 Robinhood was popular even before launch.
 In 2014, 340,000 people had signed up to the app’s waitlist, by March 2015 (a month before it launched), that figure had doubled to 700,000.
 Fans from Europe, Australia and South America filled Robinhood’s forums, pleading for the app to launch in their country.

-The company also generates income from account interest and Robinhood Gold, which lets users trade on margin, make larger deposits and access professional reports from Morningstar.
-However, according to Fortune, payment for order flow is the primary form of revenue generation.
+The company generates the other 30 percent of its income from account interest and Robinhood Gold, which lets users trade on margin, make larger deposits and access professional reports from Morningstar.

-We’ve collected data and statistics on Robinhood, including its users, revenue, transactions and competition.
+We’ve collected data and statistics on Robinhood.
 Read on below to find out more.